jmnfire/jmnfire/README.md

 - 👋 Hi, I'm Jovan!
-- 👀 I’m interested in all things nature!
+- 👀 I’m interested in all things outdoors!
+Snowboarding, wakeboarding, hiking, rock climbing, you name it!
 - 🌱 I’m currently learning Node.js, JavaScript, HTMNL, CSS, jQuery, Express, Mern Stack
 - 📫 How to reach me jovan.m.nixon@gmail.com
 - Hope to connect with you soon!